c0dejump/camcheckr/README.md

 # camchecker

-Tool for Reconnaissance on a web camera.
+Tool for Reconnaissance on a webcam.

 ### Use